jackiehjm/stx-docs/doc/source/deploy_install_guides/current/install_openstack.rst

 OpenStack-specific configuration tasks that are required by the underlying StarlingX Kubernetes platform:

-* All nodes have been labelled appropriately for their OpenStack role(s).
+* All nodes have been labeled appropriately for their OpenStack role(s).
 * The vSwitch type has been configured.
 * The nova-local volume group has been configured on any node's host, if running the compute function.